drvinceknight/amwoss/proposal/main.md

 Notions of agent based simulation will be used.
 As an example Schelling’s model of segregation will be built using Python/R. Research in this area will also be described.
-(Capture relationships with networkX).
+Graph theory libraries will be used to capture spacial relationships.

 ##### Part 4: Optimisation

 ###### Chapter 9.
 Linear programming

-This chapter will describe the optimisation of a linear programme: the basic theory will be covered.
+This chapter will describe the optimisation of a linear program: the basic theory will be covered.
 An example of scheduling exams will be illustrated, Python/R will be used to build the LP and solve it.
 A discussion of some research using these notions will be used.